Grand Prix de Trois-Rivières

 - Lola T460 [HU11] (Dave Webber): New to Dave Webber (Mississauga, Ontario) for Canadian Formula Atlantic in 1976, but only seen at a couple of races that season.
 Entered by Webber Racing for Don McKnight in 1977.
 Webber then retained the car for many years, selling it to Derek Harling (Windsor, Ontario) in 1994.
 Harling restored the car for historic racing and retained it until about 2017 when he sold both his T460s to Joe Bunton (Fort Collins, CO).

-- March 712M [71BM-2?]
-(Mauro Lanaro): New for Bill Gubelmann (Oyster Bay, NY) and used in British Formula Atlantic at the start of the season, winning at Oulton Park 21 March, and then in the SCCA Pro Formula B series.
+- LM Special 76 [March 71BM-2] (Mauro Lanaro): New for Bill Gubelmann (Oyster Bay, NY) and used in British Formula Atlantic at the start of the season, winning at Oulton Park 21 March, and then in the SCCA Pro Formula B series.
 The car was often described as a 712M but it seems more likely that he used the same 712BM all season.
 Also raced with a BDA in the Formula A race at Lime Rock in Sep and in one round of the Canadian series.
 Sold via Joe Grimaldi's The Race Shop to Frank Del Vecchio (Trumbull, CT) and used in NEDiv FB and in a couple of rounds of the Pro series.
 Sold back via Joe Grimaldi at the end of 1972; Frank thinks it went to a Canadian, and it is very likely to have been the car driven by Ken Huband, Norm Joy and David Westgate in 1973 and 1974.
 Sold to Mauro Lanaro (Montréal, Quebec) to replace the 71BM he lost in a transporter fire in 1974.
-Fitted with a Cosworth BDA engine and raced as the LM Special until at least 1977.
-Whether it is the LM Special he raced from 1980 to 1983 is unclear.
-The car remained with Lanaro for many years and was eventually rebuilt to original 71BM specification about 1999.
+Significantly modified in 1976 as the Lanaro Special with triangular sidepods, a different nose, and with its Cosworth BDA engine laid on its side.
+This car went through many evolutions, and was still being raced by Lanaro right up to 1995 when it was used in a vintage event.
+Lanaro eventually rebuilt to original 71BM specification about 1999.
 In late 2018, it was part of a package of cars bought from Lanaro by David Clubine (Brantford, ON), and was sold to a collector in Ontario.

 - Lola T360 (Joe Colantonio): Joe Colantonio (Glenolden, PA) raced a Lola T360 in the Players Canadian Formula Atlantic series and the IMSA Formula Atlantic Championship in 1976.
 His car was white with a black stripe, and carried support Dynacord and Barcus Berry.
 In May 1977, he advertised the car, noting that it had a new monocoque in April 1977 and had been "completely gone over".
 Subsequent history unknown.